 Line 89 - If you underpaid your estimated tax, use Form CT-222, Underpayment of Estimated Tax by a Corporation, to compute the penalty.
 Attach Form CT-222.
-Check the box and enter the penalty on this line.
+Mark an \boldsymbol{X} in the box and enter the penalty on this line.
 Lines 90 and 91 - If you are not filing this return and paying the tax due on time, you must pay interest and additional charges.
 (See instructions on page 4.)

-Lines 93a and 93b - If you want to contribute to Return a Gift to Wildlife or the Breast Cancer Research and Education Fund, enter the amount in the appropriate boxes.
-Include the total of both gifts on line 94 or 95.
+Lines 93a, 93b and 93c - If you want to contribute to Return a Gift to Wildlife, the Breast Cancer Research and Education Fund, or the Prostate Cancer Research, Detection, and Education Fund, enter the amount in the appropriate lines.
+Include the total of these gifts on line 94 or 95.
 The amount you give must be in whole dollars.
 Your gift will increase your payment or reduce your overpayment.
 You cannot change the amount of your gift after you file your return.
-For more information, see page 28.
+For more information, see page 27.